The March Of New Belarus demonstration attracts the biggest crowd since Belarus’ independence

 The government deployed OMON riot police and troops on the streets of the capital and prevented the crowd from moving to the obelisk at Minsk Hero City memorial, where it has gathered several times before.
 But the organisers had warned the crowd not to go near or provoke the police, which retained a respectful distance from the police line.
 The sheer size of the crowd made controlling it impossible and the police simply stood at their barriers and did nothing.

 The protest was entirely peaceful, with some protesters bringing instruments and singing.
 Others had children with them.
 Another man moved through the crowd with a bin-liner collecting empty water bottles and other rubbish to prevent the crowd from littering.
 Protesters have been seen to take off their shoes before standing on public benches.
-Some wags have dubbed Belarus “the Japan of the West” in jest as a result.
+Some wags have dubbed Belarus “the Japan of the East” in jest as a result.

 But the size of the March Of New Belarus was important.
 Belarus’ protest movement has been on something of an emotional rollercoaster ride in the last two weeks.
 After facing down brutal treatment and random arrests at the hands of the OMON the protest movement took control of the streets after the authorities realised they had gone too far and apologised, releasing the majority of the detainees.